OUDSL/openrefine-tutorial/_site/index.md

 ## Introduction
-Open Refine (formerly Google Refine) is an open source software, which can help clean messy data.
-OpenRefine can't solve all of your messy data dilemmas, but it can make some of the processes much easier and quicker.
+OpenRefine (formerly Google Refine) is an open source software, which can help clean messy data.
+OpenRefine can't solve all of your messy data dilemmas, but it can make some of the processes quicker and easier.
 This tutorial will walk you through some of the basics of the tool using real data.
 [Return to Top](#about)

 ## Getting Started
 ### Downloading OpenRefine
 Before we dive into to the software, we need to get both the tool and the data loaded onto our computer.

-You can download the OpenRefine software from http://openrefine.org/download.html.
-There are Windows, Mac, Linux distrubtions avaiable.
+You can download the OpenRefine software from [http://openrefine.org/download.html](http://openrefine.org/download.html).
+There are Windows, Mac, Linux distrubtions available.

 ### Getting the Data
-The data will be using comes from the [International Organization on Migration's Missing Migrant Project](https://missingmigrants.iom.int/).
-According to project's About page: "IOM's Missing Migrants Project tracks deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide.
+The data will be using comes from the [International Organization on Migration's Missing Migrants Project](https://missingmigrants.iom.int/).
+According to project's About page:
+> IOM's Missing Migrants Project tracks deaths of migrants, including refugees and asylum-seekers, who have gone missing along mixed migration routes worldwide.
 The research behind this project began with the October 2013 tragedies, when at least 368 individuals died in two shipwrecks near the Italian island of Lampedusa.
-Since then, Missing Migrants Project has developed into an important hub and advocacy source of information that media, researchers, and the general public access for the latest information" (https://missingmigrants.iom.int/about).
-The data is all accesible through a Creative Commons Attribution 4.0 International License.
+Since then, Missing Migrants Project has developed into an important hub and advocacy source of information that media, researchers, and the general public access for the latest information" [https://missingmigrants.iom.int/about](https://missingmigrants.iom.int/about).

+The data is made accesible through a Creative Commons Attribution 4.0 International License.

 You can download the data from the project site for different years, but we are going to download a spreadsheet with all the years combined from The Humanitarian Data Exchange.
-Go to https://data.humdata.org/dataset/migrant-deaths-by-month.
+Go to [https://data.humdata.org/dataset/migrant-deaths-by-month](https://data.humdata.org/dataset/migrant-deaths-by-month).
 Scroll down and download the Migrant Deaths by month excel file.
 Move it to a place on your computer where you can easily find it.
 I'll put mine on my desktop.

 Open up the data to see what is in it. **What stands out to you that needs to be cleaned?**